Flatness-based trajectory planning for 3D overhead cranes with friction compensation and collision avoidance: Simulation results

 \section{Simulation results}

 This section presents a comparative study to demonstrate the importance of friction model fidelity in trajectory optimization.
-The influence of the model used for planning is evaluated based on three key indicators: the presence of collisions, the final trajectory time and the residual payload oscillation, which is quantified as the maximum displacement of the payload from its final resting position after the trolley stops.
-The primary operational goal is to achieve zero final swing without collisions during the path, a key requirement for safe crane operation.
-To this end, starting from the same calculated initial guess, we compare the trajectories generated using three dynamic models of varying complexity.
-The two simpler models are representative of those most widely used in the literature: \begin{itemize} \item \textbf{Complete Model (CM).} The most accurate representation, incorporating the full friction dynamics detailed in Section \ref{sec: dinamica del sistema}. \item \textbf{Simplified Model (SM).} This model replaces the direction-dependent friction terms with single constant coefficients for each axis. \item \textbf{No Dry Friction Model (NFM).} The simplest model, which entirely neglects dry friction and only includes the averaged viscous friction terms from the Simplified Model. \end{itemize}
+Performance is evaluated via three metrics: collisions, travel time, and residual payload oscillation (maximum payload displacement after the trolley stops).
+The goal is to achieve zero final swing without collisions during the path, a key requirement for safe crane operation.
+Starting from the same initial guess, trajectories generated using three dynamic models are compared.
+The two simpler models are representative of those most widely used in the literature: \begin{itemize}